 Strictly speaking, sperm and ova are not human life.
 They do contain human DNA, but they are not actually alive;

 they do not grow; they do not reproduce by themselves.
-However, on this website, we will assume that sperm and ova are alive; they are forms of human life.

 What a zygote (pre-embryo) looks like:

 The human ovum (egg) enters the fallopian tubes, many hours or days before it has the opportunity to be fertilized.
 Women release one about each